• Skip to primary navigation

 Seasonal Weather

-Spring: In Korea, the spring weather from April to June is generally pleasant, with mild temperatures averaging around 10°C to 15°C (50°F to 59°F), coinciding with cherry blossom season, a time celebrated with festivals and outdoor activities.
+Spring: In Korea, the spring weather from April to June is generally pleasant, with mild temperatures averaging around 50°F to 59°F (10°C to 15°C), coinciding with cherry blossom season, a time celebrated with festivals and outdoor activities.

-However, it's important for travelers to be aware that the yellow dust phenomenon, originating from the deserts of Mongolia and China, can impact air quality during this period.
+However, it's important for travelers to be aware that the phenomenon of yellow dust, originating from the deserts of Mongolia and China, can impact air quality during this period.

-Summer: Hot and humid conditions with temperatures often rising above 30°C (86°F) define the Korean summer, particularly from July to August, which is also the monsoon season, so visitors should anticipate heavy rainfall.
+Summer: Hot and humid conditions with temperatures often rising above 86°F (30°C) define the Korean summer, particularly from July to August, which is also the monsoon season, so visitors should anticipate heavy rainfall.

-Mountains: Korea’s mountains are famed for their hiking trails but may be prone to landslides during heavy rains in the summer.
+Mountains: Korea’s mountains are famed for their hiking trails but may be prone to landslides during heavy rains in the summer, so proceed with caution.

 Natural Disaster Preparedness

-Typhoons: From June through November, Korea may experience typhoons, with the majority occurring between July and September.
+Typhoons: From June through November, Korea may experience hurricanes, with the majority occurring between July and September; mostly in my experience it feels like days of heavy rain rather than windy hurricane weather.

 Korea's advanced alert systems warn residents and travelers well in advance, including shelter information and safety protocols.
 During typhoon season, it's important to follow local advisories and adjust travel plans accordingly.